kar-Madhu/RTSS-Monitoring-Setup/RTSS-MS/README.md

 # RTSS-MS: Real-Time Speed of Sound Monitor

-An embedded-systems based setup to measure the speed of sound in real time using environmental and ultrasonic sensing, implemented on an ESP32 with ThingSpeak integration.
+A complete yet lightweight setup combining embedded systems, IoT, and physics to measure the speed of sound in real time using ultrasonic sensing and environmental data, implemented on an ESP32 with ThingSpeak integration.

 ---